The Entropic Measure Transform: The Entropic Measure Transform

+In this section, we introduce the entropic measure transform of a probability measure, and describe how it may be computed.
 Let $\mathcal{P}(\Omega)$ be the set of probability measures absolutely continuous with respect to $\mathbb{P}$ on $(\Omega, \mathcal{F})$.
-The following definitions generalize the classic definitions of the free energy and the relative entropy given in \citet{dai1996connections} to the aggregate or dynamic version that incorporates the presence of a filtration $\mathcal{F}_s$.
+The following definitions generalize the classic definitions of the free energy and the relative entropy given in \citet{dai1996connections} to the aggregate or dynamic version that incorporates the presence of a filtration $\mathcal{F}_t$.

 \begin{definition} For $\mathbb{P}\in \mathcal{P}(\Omega)$ and $\varphi$ an $\mathcal{F}_T$-measurable random variable the aggregate free energy of $\varphi$ with respect to $\mathbb{P}$, $\varepsilon_{t,T}(\varphi)$, is defined by